-When tacky transfer papers are used, however, sublimation printing will be applied to the adhesive side of the paper.
+When tacky transfer papers are used, however, the sublimation printing will be applied to the adhesive side of the paper.
 Therefore, when you want to transfer an image onto fabric, you need to stick the paper to the substrate or place it properly before pressing.
 There are two main types of tacky paper: you can feel the adhesive surface on one type and you don’t on the other since the latter type has a heat-activated adhesive coating.
 To choose the right tacky transfer paper, you should consider your product offerings and your printer’s settings.

 Specifically designed for sportswear, the product maintains adherence on the fabric during the transfer process and eliminates potential problems which may occur during the transfer.
 The base paper thickness and its fast-drying feature perfectly work even with products consuming a high amount of ink.

 After the printing, there is a wait time for the paper to dry and lose the extra moisture due to the ink.
 Otherwise, the paper will curl during the press and you will have problems during pressing and exposure processes.
-Devoting more attention to the R&D operations to tackle these problems, Canapa Paper Technologies has recently launched Shining Star Tacky, which is a coated sublimation transfer paper, featuring two different coatings.
+Devoting more attention to the R&D operations to tackle these problems, Canapa Paper Technologies has recently launched Ventus Tacky, which is a coated sublimation transfer paper, featuring two different coatings.
 Thanks to the specially formulated coating process, the paper is not deformed even if you use heat press shortly after the printing process.
 In addition, the product ensures exceptional print quality, color consistency, and ink savings.